Tatu-Denis-Dimitrie/Wack-Attack/README.md

 ## Overview

 In **Wack Attack**, players control ducks in a battle to be the last one alive.
 Each duck can move around the map and shoot at opponents.
 Players can upgrade their stats through a menu system and are rewarded with points for eliminating other ducks.
 The game features a login screen where user data, scores, and upgrades are saved in a database.
-Additionally, bombs spawn randomly on the map, destroying walls and providing life-saving floatation devices.
+Additionally, bombs spawn randomly on the map, destroying walls and providing life-saving floatation devices.The game also features background music and sound effects to enhance the gameplay experience.

 ## Key Features